Drodat/dev-interview-000/README.md

     d.
 The back button should go back to the correct organization page (currently goes back to main organization tab)

 ## Further Notes

+This project should take between 1-2 hours to implement:

+ - If you can not complete a step, you will not be penalized
+ - You can use any external resources (docs / open source projects / chatGPT or other AI)
+ - Please take notes on your thought process for each task.
+Include what resources you used, if any.

 To learn more about Next.js, take a look at the following resources: